-LOS ANGELES—Okay, so this is hardly the first large-scale survey about attitudes about and interaction with porn, and it certainly won't be the last, but Cosmopolitan's latest, which they've published as, of course, a long infographic, is one of the best we've seen in a while, containing answers we found to be pretty revealing about how people probably really feel about porn.
+LOS ANGELES—It's hardly the first large-scale survey on porn, and it certainly won't be the last, but Cosmopolitan's latest, which they've published as a long infographic, is one of the best I've seen in a while, containing answers I found to be pretty revealing about how people probably really feel about porn.

 In fact, when asked how they think their partner's porn habit should change once they begin dating, 68.3 percent of the women, said, "I don't care as long as it doesn't get in the way of us."
 14.1 percent added to that, responding, "We watch porn together."
 Only 4.6 percent replied, "They should stop watching porn.
 Cold turkey," though 13 percent weighed in that, "They can watch porn when we're in different zip codes."